peerschuett/ultrastar_song_creation/README.md

-# ultrastar_song_creation
+# Ultrastar Deluxe Song Creation

-A guide for the creation of songs for Ultrastar Deluxe.
+guide for the creation of songs for Ultrastar Deluxe.

+Coming soon